 In 2006, FALA made history again, by passing landmark legislation that moved ALF regulations from Florida Statute 400 to a new Florida Statute Chapter 429.

-Today, FALA is the largest state association representing more than 500 assisted living facilities and adult family care homes and more than 175 associate members who provide products and services to assisted living.
+Today, FALA is the largest state association representing nearly 500 assisted living facilities and adult family care homes and 200 associate members who provide products and services to assisted living.